-Soft tissue sarcoma is a type of tumor that forms in the soft tissues of the body, such as muscle, fat, fibrous tissue, and blood vessels.
-It can occur in various places, including the shoulder.
+Soft tissue sarcoma is a type of cancerous tumor that forms in the soft tissues of the body, such as muscle, fat, fibrous tissue, and blood vessels.
+If it occurs in the shoulder, it might feel like a person has a lump on their shoulder.

 This article looks at soft tissue sarcoma in the shoulder and its symptoms and diagnosis.